To show partiality is not good, because for a piece of bread a man will transgress.

 Money talks and stomachs listen.

-People can be bought—and it may take very little.
-The desperate can be easily influenced.
-A piece of bread is paltry, but it really represents all “gifts.”
-If a man will transgress for a piece of bread imagine what he would do for a new car or a new house.
+People can be bought, and it often takes very little to control the insecure.
+A crust of bread may seem paltry, but it represents any and all gifts that can buy a man.
+If a man would sin for mere bread, imagine what he’d do for a new car or a house.

-We are controlled by our stomachs and appetites more than we like to think!
-This is why asking God to supply our daily bread is very important—even though it may not seem that we need it, since others are offering it to us.
-Contentment is protection.
+We are controlled by our appetites more than we like to think!
+This is why asking God for our “daily bread” is extremely important.
+However, we may think that we don’t need to ask God, since so many others are busily offering it.
+Contentment is our protection from them.

 Dangerous Dependence

-If we become dependent on others for our food, they will soon influence our behaviour.
-Yet we proudly deny this statement.
-We confidently declare our freedom from such simplistic base dependencies.
-To think that those who feed us also control us is demeaning to the human spirit!
-Indeed, but the Bible says this is true.
+If we depend on others for our food, they will soon shape our behaviour.
+Yet we always, proudly deny this possibility.
+We confidently declare independence from any controlling influences.
+To think that those who feed us also control us is demeaning to our self-respect!
+Indeed, but the Bible says it’s true.
 He who pays the piper calls the tune.

-The downfall of the human race came at this very point.
-Adam and Eve sinned over craving the benefits of new but forbidden food (Genesis 2:16-17, 3:6).
-Jesus’ first temptation related to food.
-The difference was that the first Adam was governed by his own appetite, the last Adam by his relationship with God.
-The benefits of bread are very short-term when compared to the long-term harm of being a transgressor.
-Transgression results in death.
+The downfall of humanity came at this very point.
+Adam and Eve sinned by gobbling a new forbidden food (Genesis 2:16-17, 3:6).
+Jesus’ first temptation was for simple bread.
+The difference between the first Adam and the last Adam was this: the first was governed by his own appetite, and the last, by His obedience to his Father.
+The benefits of bread are brief, but the costs of rebellion, everlasting.
+Disobedience brings death.

 Look to our Maker